 What Happens When You Fail a Sales Tax Audit (CDTFA)

-If you’ve recently received a Notice of Determination from the California Department of Tax and Fee Administration (CDTFA), it likely means the audit didn’t go in your favor.
-Whether it’s due to missing records, flawed estimates, or simple mistakes — failing a sales tax audit can lead to devastating financial consequences if not handled quickly and correctly.
+If you’ve recently received a responding to a CDTFA Notice of Determination, it likely means the audit didn’t go in your favor.
+Whether due to missing records, flawed estimates, or simple mistakes, failing a sales tax audit can trigger devastating financial consequences if not handled quickly and correctly.

 • This guide walks you through: